sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-3.md

 }
 ```

-In the example above, any `div` element inside the `fieldset` will always have a height of at least 20% of the height of the `fieldset`.
-If the `fieldset` has a height of 1000 pixels, for instance, the child `div`s will exhibit a minimum height of 200 pixels (or 20% of 1000).
+In the example above, any `div` element inside the `fieldset` with ID "form" will always have a height of at least 20% of the height of the `fieldset`.
+If the `fieldset` has a height of 1000 pixels, for instance, the child `div`s will exhibit a minimum height of 200 pixels (200 is equal to 20% of 1000).

 #### Inherit

-If the value of the property is set to `inherit`, the target element will inherit the `min-height` value of the closest parent whose `min-height` value is set.
+If the value of the property is set to `inherit`, the target element will inherit the `min-height` value of the closest parent whose minimum height is set.
 If no parent is styled by the property, the target element won't inherit a minimum height.

+###Applicability
+The `min-height` property can be applied to all elements except for inline elements and table elements.

 ## Example 1: A Parent with Minimum Height

 In this example, we'll look at a parent div shaped as a pink block with the class of `parent`, and a child block-shaped div with the class of `child` inside of it.

-Keep in mind that, by default, elements will automatically adjust height to fit contents and child elements.
+Keep in mind that, by default, elements will automatically adjust height to fit the size of contents and child elements.
 In the example below, the child element has a height of `500px` and the parent element has a `min-height` of `350px`:

 ![](./images/example_1_big.png)